Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Banks in Panama

-The Panamanian banking system comprises over 70 banks, including branches of international banks (HSBC, Citibank, Scotiabank).
-Accounts are opened in USD (the de facto currency), with access to online banking platforms, international debit cards, and investment options through the bank.
-KYC/AML procedures are rigorous (Panama is subject to FATF supervision), but opening an account is accessible to those with proper documentation.
-Personal accounts: opening with a minimum deposit of USD 1,000–5,000.
-Corporate accounts: minimum deposit typically USD 5,000–10,000.
+The Panamanian banking system comprises over 70 institutions, including international branches (HSBC, Citibank, Scotiabank).
+Accounts in USD (Panama's de facto currency), online banking, international debit cards, and investment products are available.
+Strict KYC/AML procedures are under FATF supervision, but opening an account is possible with proper documentation.
+Personal accounts: minimum deposit $1,000–$5,000.
+Corporate accounts: typical minimum deposit $5,000–$10,000.

 Banks in Dubai

-The banking system is among the most advanced in the Middle East (Emirates NBD, FAB, Mashreq, ADCB).
-Accounts can be opened in AED, USD, or EUR.
-KYC procedures are very selective: Emirati banks reject a high percentage of account opening requests, especially from Free Zone companies without consolidated revenue.
-Personal accounts: variable minimum deposit (AED 3,000-25,000 depending on the bank).
-Corporate accounts: often require a demonstrable minimum revenue and international bank references.
+Banking system among the most advanced in the Middle East (Emirates NBD, FAB, Mashreq, ADCB).
+Accounts in AED, USD, and EUR.
+Very selective KYC: significant rejection rate, especially for Free Zone companies without consolidated revenue.
+Personal account: variable minimum deposit of AED 3,000-25,000.
+Corporate account: often requires demonstrable minimum revenue and international bank references.

-Many European and North American banks apply enhanced due diligence (EDD) procedures on incoming and outgoing wire transfers from UAE accounts, due to the historical involvement of some UAE financial institutions in money laundering and illicit financing.
-In practice, transfers to and from Dubai may be subject to delays, temporary holds, or requests for additional documentation from correspondent banks.
-For a business owner receiving payments from European or US clients on an account in Dubai, this can result in operational friction.
-Panama, despite having been the subject of international scrutiny (Panama Papers, FATF lists), has had a decades-long consolidated banking system with stable correspondent relationships with the US and Europe: an account in Panama with proper KYC documentation operates without the reputational friction that currently characterizes Dubai.
+Many European and North American banks apply enhanced due diligence (EDD) on incoming and outgoing wire transfers from UAE accounts, partly due to the volume of historically sanctioned flows and partly due to FATF pressure.
+In practice, wire transfers to or from Dubai may be subject to delays, temporary holds, or requests for additional documentation from correspondent banks.
+For a business owner collecting from European or US clients, this means operational friction.
+Panama, despite having faced scrutiny (Panama Papers, FATF lists in the past), has a banking system with stable correspondent relationships with the US and Europe, without the reputational friction that currently characterizes UAE flows.
+The difference is noticeable in clearing times and the amount of documentation required on a case-by-case basis.

 Cryptocurrencies: Which jurisdiction is best?